 The RAN-GAP on the cytoplasmic surface of NPC causes a conformational change in the RAN-GTP by removing one phosphate group.
 As a result, a protein cargo dissociates from the complex in the cytosol.
 The remaining complex, i.e. RAN-GDP plus exportin receptor, is reclaimed back across the pore inside the nucleus.

 The RAN-GEF is a protein domain found within the nucleus, which adds one additional phosphate group to the RAN-GDP complex.
-It results in the release of exportin receptor and formation of RAN-GTP complex.
+It results in the release of exportin receptor and the formation of the RAN-GTP complex.
 Finally, an exportin receptor becomes free to start a new cycle.

 Let us suppose the nuclear pore complex as a barricade, the large biomolecules as people who must have their pass to enter and exit out of it.
 Similarly, the large molecules can only enter and exit by the means of nuclear pore complexes, which are tagged with nuclear receptor proteins.